TART-MSU/HyperQB/README.md

 Step 1. to complete the setup in one-click, run:
         ```sudo ./setup.sh```
-        all required setup is now done!
+        all required setup is now done! (ps. authentication might be needed here)
+        Note:   in case any downloading issue happen in the VM, please run:
+                ```sudo snap install docker``
+                ```sudo docker pull tzuhanmsu/hyperqube:latest```
+                manually

 Step 2. test on a "light subset" of cases from our benchmark, run:
         ```sudo ./run_benchmarks.sh -light```